 This safari comes with an optional Activity Package at an additional cost.
 The itinerary includes these highly-recommended activities.
 Contact African Budget Safaris for a detailed breakdown of what is included in the Activity Package and see the Full Pricing Information above for the cost of the Activity Package.

-Later we drive to Maun, the access hub for trips into the Okavango Delta.
+On the second morning, we drive to Maun, the access hub for trips into the Okavango Delta.
 The delta is Botswana's crowning wilderness treasure - one of the wildest places in Africa.
 Arriving in Maun, we head straight to the airport and board a small fixed-wing plane for our flight into the watery delta.
 The flight into the Okavango Delta offers sweeping views of the labyrinth of waterways, floodplains, islands and lagoons where wildlife can be spotted.

 Please note: You will need to bring a daypack (overnight backpack) with for the delta excursion, due to space restrictions on the transfers to and from camp.

 Spend a full day exploring the UNESCO World Heritage Site of the Okavango Delta.
 Today is about being in untamed nature, taking a break from civilisation and experiencing the peace of our remote location.
 We set off on a bush walk with the local guides to get a closer look at the unique flora and fauna of the area.
 The Okavango Delta hosts an astounding diversity of plant and animal species, including rare and endemic lifeforms, hence the delta's status as a World Heritage Site.